Volvo XC90 Recharge T8 hybrid running costs

 The Volvo XC90 Recharge T8 is on the pricey side, but that’s no different to any other premium seven-seat SUV, regardless of whether it’s a plug-in hybrid.
 It does cost a bit more than the petrol and diesel XC90s, but provided you plug in regularly that initial outlay will be offset by lower running costs.

-CO2 emissions of less than 75g/km also mean you won’t have to pay the London Congestion Charge if you travel into the centre of the capital (until October 2021, at least), but remember to register your car with Transport for London first.
+CO2 emissions of less than 75g/km also mean you won’t have to pay the London Congestion Charge if you travel into the centre of the capital (but only until October 2021, and remember to register your car with Transport for London first).

 Low CO2 emissions of 63-69g/km also make the XC90 a cheap company-car option for such an indulgent big SUV.
-It falls into a very low BiK tax band, which makes it many thousands cheaper than a non-electrified diesel or petrol XC90.
+It falls into a very low BiK tax band, which makes it many thousands cheaper to run as a company vehicle than a non-electrified petrol or diesel XC90.

 Volvo XC90 Recharge T8 insurance group